An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Results and Discussions

-\subsubsection{DCNN Denoiser}
+\subsubsection{dCNN denoiser}

-The (noniterative) image denoising DCNN method uses two input and output channels; specifically, it takes noisy water and bone images and provides denoised water and bone images.
-The architecture corresponds to the second CNN architecture of the cascaded DCNN~~\cite{YuCNN}.
+The (noniterative) image denoising dCNN method uses two input and output channels; specifically, it takes noisy water and bone images and provides denoised water and bone images.
+The architecture that maps from noisy material images to true material images corresponds to the second CNN architecture of the cascaded dCNN~\cite{YuCNN}, and that uses two input and two output channels corresponds to the setup of a modified U-Net method~\cite{clark2018multi}.